jsdw/jsdw.github.io/content/posts/rust-futures-tokio/index.md

 This is almost a copy of the `poll` method above, just like our usage of `futures::poll_fn` above.

 If you wonder whether there is a way to put the nice `io::read` helper function to use again, but this time for a Stream, there is!
-We can combine it with the `stream::unfold` function to convert a future into a stream of futures:
+We can combine it with the `stream::unfold` function to convert a Future into a Stream of Futures:

 ```rust
 let byte_stream = stream::unfold((), |_| {